 Wet Rooms – a quick guide to your perfect shower space

-2020 saw continued growth in wet rooms.
+2020 saw a continued growth in wet rooms.
 Wet rooms do add value to your home, and they are very desirable.
 But how to do you go about planning a wet room?
 Gary Fullwood Designed Living have designed and installed many wet rooms and have all the information you need.

 Is my home suitable for a wet room?

-This is a tricky question, but in theory, anyone’s home can have a wet room.
-In a nutshell, a wet room is exactly that, a bathroom that does away with the shower tray and screen.
+This is a tricky question, but in theory anyone’s home can have a wet room.
+In a nutshell a wet room is exactly that, a bathroom that does away with the shower tray and screen.
 A wet room is a fully tiled space that you simply wall into and shower.
 Gary Fullwood Top Tip: If your bathroom or space you wish to convert to a wet room is small you may need to install a shower curtain to avoid getting everything soaked.

 Drainage is vital

-One of the most important parts of installing a wet room is drainage.
+One of the most important part of installing a wet room is drainage.
 It is recommended that you use a professional bathroom room installer to ensure this is done properly.
 The most common method of drainage is a gently sloping floor leading to a drainage point.
 There are many ways to achieve the slope.
 You can create a subfloor which is tiled over or you can purchase something similar to a sloping shower tray that is subsequently tiled over.
-Either way, drainage is vital.
+Either way drainage is vital.

 Waterproofing your wet room

 By its very nature, a wet room is a wet area and thus water does splash almost everywhere.
 For this reason, waterproofing your wet room from top to bottom is essential.
-The floor, the entire wall around the shower and the lower part of all walls need to be primed with a waterproof membrane before being tiled.
+The floor, the entire wall around the shower and the lower part of all walls needs to be primed with a waterproof membrane before being tiled.
 It is a process that cannot be rushed, it not quite as simple as just removing the shower screens and letting water flow and splash.
 Using experts such as Gary Fullwood Designed Living ensures you have a fully waterproof wet room and that there is no chance of water creating dampness that soon becomes mouldy.